-9.6.2.1 Stream endpoint pair interlinkage disabled
+9.2.3.1 Stream endpoint pair interlinkage disabled

-If the property sepplink is set to False, then the incoming TLS security session release request shall not be propagated to the partner SEP, hence identical behaviour as in base package tlsbsc procedures.
+When inter-SEP interlinkage is not applied, then the incoming TLS security session release request shall not be propagated to the partner SEP, hence identical behaviour as in base package tlsbsc procedures.

-9.6.2.2 Stream endpoint pair interlinkage enabled
+9.2.3.2 Stream endpoint pair interlinkage enabled

-If the property sepplink is set to True, then the incoming TLS security session release request shall be propagated to the partner SEP, triggering there an outgoing TLS closure_notify alert message.
+The interlinkage property seplink/linktopo may be enabled for TLS release across a TLS-enabled SEPP (see example H.248 syntax in Table 10), then the incoming TLS security session release request shall be propagated to the partner SEP, triggering there an outgoing TLS closure_notify alert message.
+It has to be noted that such kind of interlinkage may be limited to bearer connection use case #1.4 (see clause 6.2.1).